RITU KUMAR | PAYAL SINGHAL | SANGEETA BOOCHRA | ASHIMA LEENA | AHILYA | SATYA PAUL | SHAZE | AZA | RINA DHAKA | GLOBAL DESI | ZARIIN |

 In the nearly two years since @cmbynmonet first appeared on Instagram, and with the quarantine keeping people away from cultural centers like museums and galleries, it’s no wonder that younger generations are going online to feed their newfound interest in classical art.

-A post shared by Side Dimes (@sidedimes) on Mar 19, 2020 at 11:06am PDT
+View this post on InstagramA post shared by Side Dimes (@sidedimes) on Mar 19, 2020 at 11:06am PDT

 And not all reimagined classical art is dedicated to Chalamet’s finely chiseled features.
 The latest buzzy art account is @sidedimes created by Mikayla Lapierre, an art director at McCann New York.
 On the feed, you’ll find 18th-and 19th-century artworks by William-Adolphe Bouguereau, Jean Auguste Dominique Ingres, and more, but with a 21st-century touch.
 Think: women splayed out on the subway station benches in silk gowns and pearls or, for Lapierre’s latest collection, classic paintings of women by Vittorio Reggianini, each superimposed with surgical face masks.

 If you’re looking to add some cultural eye candy to your walls in quarantine, you can get a Side Dimes print online for $15.
 Affordable classic art — quite possibly thanks to Timothée Chalamet — is just a click away.
-But these days, so too is the real thing
+But these days, so too is the real thing.

 Like what you see?
 How about some more R29 goodness, right here?